kierenholt/curfew/README.md

-test that dhcp is turned off when needed test that dns responses are saved test that correct filters are written to router on update
+test that dhcp is turned off when needed test that dns responses are saved test that correct filters are written to router on update progress indicator when adding removing filter it takes a few mins